ChristopherA/intro-mac-command-line/part2-prepare.md

 $
 ```

 If there were any errors, `brew doctor` will tell you how to fix them.
-If what it suggests to fix the problem doesn't work, I find that almost every problem has come up as a question on the website [StackOverflow](http://stackoverflow.com) so search for your solution there.
+If what it suggests to fix the problem doesn't work, I find that almost every problem that has come up is a question on the website [StackOverflow](http://stackoverflow.com) so search for your solution there.

 Install Git
 -----------